About our master's programmes

 How can I defer my Offer of Study?

-If you are holding an offer of study and are no longer able to start on the proposed start date you can request to defer your offer of study for one academic year. i.e. if you have an offer of study to start in September 2017 you could defer this offer to September 2018.
+If you are holding an offer of study and are no longer able to start on the proposed start date you can request to defer your offer of study for one academic year. i.e. if you have an offer of study to start in September 2018 you could defer this offer to September 2019.
 To request a deferral please e-mail firstname.lastname@example.org.
-Deferred applicants will receive a new offer for the deferred start date in the next admissions cycle i.e. October 2017 for September 2018 start.
+Deferred applicants will receive a new offer for the deferred start date in the next admissions cycle i.e. October/November 2018 for September 2019 start.